Durocks/CPU-Hog-Killer/README.md

     If that happens, then you have yourself a rogue app or process.
 If it's an app, open it's App Info, and restrict it's battery usage.

+2. Does it create a log anywhere, so I can see what it's doing?

+    Yes, it does: /sdcard/cpu_hog_killer.log

 ### Usage
 1. **Installation**:
    - Download the latest version of the `CPU_Hog_Killer.zip` module from the <a href="https://github.com/Durocks/CPU-Hog-Killer/releases/">releases</a> section.